-It is still essential for someone to monitor any changes they have after eating an apple, so they know what to expect in their body when they do so.
-A person with diabetes needs to test their blood sugar levels regularly.
+It is still essential for someone to monitor any changes they experience after eating an apple so that they know what to expect in their body.
+A person with diabetes needs to check their blood sugar level regularly.

-A doctor will advise on how often and what targets a person should aim for, as it will depend on the individual.
+A doctor will advise a person on how often to check their blood sugar and what levels they should aim for, as it will depend on the individual.

 Blood glucose monitors are available for purchase online.

 A person should consider spreading fruit intake throughout the day to keep their blood sugar level stable.